moondogecrypto/ezXch8nger/README1.md

 hosting

 Funding is needed upon approval of project or can be structured on a "upon completion" basis if jobs are done by people within the community.
-Total rough estimated funding needed is 5k USD (need some input here as I have never done anything like this before)
+Total rough estimated funding needed is 5k USD maybe much less (need some technical input here as I have never done anything like this before)as I dont think there is much dev work that is needed.